Classes in Edmonton

 Online classes

-We run an online program.
-Currently, we have online students from Northern Ireland, Germany, Austria, Switzerland, Ontario, BC, and Minnesota, as well as local ones.
+We also run an online program.
+Currently, we have students from Northern Ireland, Germany, Austria, Switzerland, Ontario, BC, and Minnesota, as well as local ones.

 Online classes are one hour: Sunday 1100-1200 Mountain Time and Wednesday (advanced students) 1900 - 2000 Mountain Time.